 The Joint Commissioning Panel for Mental Health launches new website containing resources and tools to inspire and support commissioners and Clinical Commissioning Groups to improve commissioning for mental health and wellbeing.

 The Mental Health Providers Forum is a not-for-profit organisation registered in England as Voluntary Sector Mental Health Providers Forum and is a company limited by guarantee no. 5536120.
 Registered Charity no. 1120222.
-Registered office: 12 Old Street, London, EC1V 9BE.
+Registered office: 1st Floor, Kinnard House, 1 Pall Mall East, London, SW1Y 5BP.